JohnM90/First-Project-1/README.md

 <h2>Testing</h2>
 <li>This site features a menu stystem with 4 links to 4 pages, a sign up feature and  links to social media.
 I have contionusly tested that all these work throughout the project and can confirm all are working as intended.<li>

-<li>The website also was tested on https://www.responsinator.com/ to make sure that the website worked on different phone screens and ipads/android tablets.</li>
+<li>The website also was tested on https://www.responsinator.com/ and google developer tools to make sure that the website worked on different phone screens and ipads/android tablets.</li>

 <h3>Validator Testing</h3>
 <ol>